atfox7/KotlinSealedUnions/README.md

-# KotlinSealedUnions
+# KotlinUnions
-Port of RxSealedUnions implemented in Kotlin
+Port of RxUnions implemented in Kotlin

-# KotlinSealedUnions
+# KotlinUnions
-This repository is a port of RxSealedUnions2 [RxSealedUnions2](https://github.com/pakoito/RxSealedUnions2).
+This repository is a port of RxUnions2 [RxUnions2](https://github.com/pakoito/RxUnions2).

 ## DISTRIBUTION
 Add as a dependency to your `build.gradle`